Rory Byrne: Toleman/Benetton

-The first Byrne-designed car to appear at a grand prix was the Hart-powered TG181.
-Lacking the finances to reach the first three long-haul races Toleman entered Formula One at the San Marino Grand Prix.
-Two seasons passed before the fledgling team began to score points, but by the conclusion of the 1983 season Derek Warwick and Bruno Giacomelli had collected a very respectable 10 points – enough for the team to finish ninth in the constructors' championship, and enough to earn Byrne credibility in the pit-lane.
-It was in the off-season of 1983/84 that Toleman signed Ayrton Senna – a move that almost made Byrne, Senna and the team first time winners at that year's Monaco Grand Prix.
+The first Byrne-designed car to appear at a Grand Prix was the Hart-powered TG181.
+Lacking the finances to reach the first three long-haul races, Toleman entered Formula One at the 1981 San Marino Grand Prix.
+Two seasons passed before the fledgling team began to score points; by the conclusion of the 1983 season, Derek Warwick and Bruno Giacomelli had collected a respectable 10 points – enough for the team to finish ninth in the Constructors' championship, and enough to earn Byrne credibility in the pit lane.
+It was in the off-season of 1983–1984 that Toleman signed Ayrton Senna – a move that almost made Byrne, Senna, and the team first time winners at the 1984 Monaco Grand Prix.
 The team's steady progress towards the front of the grid was given a boost in 1985 when the Benetton family announced plans to purchase Toleman.
-With more money, more resources and the most powerful engine available in the form of the inline-four turbocharged BMW, it took only until October 1986 for Gerhard Berger to secure the first win for himself, for the team and for a Byrne-designed car at the Mexican Grand Prix.
-Over the following five seasons, Byrne–designed cars took four more race wins but the Benetton team was never in a position to truly challenge the likes of Ferrari, Williams and McLaren, with most victories being taken on days when the competition faltered.
+With more money, resources, and the most powerful engine available in the form of the inline-four turbocharged BMW M12, it took only until October for Gerhard Berger to secure the first win for himself, the team, and a Byrne-designed car at the 1986 Mexican Grand Prix.
+Over the following five seasons, Byrne-designed cars took four more race wins but the Benetton Formula team was never in a position to truly challenge the likes of Ferrari, Williams, and McLaren, with most victories being taken on days when the competition faltered.

-After a brief spell with the abortive Reynard F1 project in 1991 Byrne returned to Benetton that fall.
-What he found was a changed team now firmly under the control of Flavio Briatore and with hotshot Michael Schumacher installed as number one driver.
-Byrne's B193 car was a substantial technical advancement on the previous season's car, incorporating a semi-automatic gearbox, four-wheel steering, active suspension and traction control.
-The car took a single win in the hands of Schumacher, but everything was now in place for a title challenge in 1994.
-It was immediately obvious at the first race of 1994 that Byrne's B194 chassis would be the car to beat.
-Critics suggested that the team's domination was more a result of an uncharacteristic slump by Williams star designer Adrian Newey and accusations of cheating dogged the team for the entire season.
-A late-season charge by Williams robbed Byrne of his first constructors' title, but with his motto of "Evolution Not Revolution", everything seemed set for more success in 1995.
-With the accusations of cheating behind them, the Benetton team secured both titles before the season was finished – finally Byrne had what he wanted most.
-His car had won the Formula One constructors' crown.
-With the hugely influential Schumacher leaving Benetton for Ferrari at the end of the season, the team began to fragment.
-Byrne announced that he would retire in 1996.
+After a brief spell with the abortive Reynard Formula One project in 1991, Byrne returned to Benetton that fall.
+What he found was a changed team that was firmly under the control of Flavio Briatore and with hotshot Michael Schumacher as the leading driver.
+Byrne's Benetton B193 was a substantial technical advancement on the previous season's car, incorporating a semi-automatic gearbox, four-wheel steering, active suspension, and traction control.
+The car took a single win in the hands of Schumacher, proving that Benetton and Schumacher were ready for a title challenge in 1994.
+At the first race of 1994, Byrne's Benetton B194 chassis was the car to beat.
+Critics suggested that the team's domination was more a result of an uncharacteristic slump by Williams star designer Adrian Newey, and accusations of cheating dogged the team for the entire season.
+A late-season charge by Williams robbed Byrne of his first Constructors' title; however, with his motto of "Evolution not Revolution", everything seemed set for more success in 1995.
+With the accusations of cheating behind them, the Benetton team secured both titles before the season was finished, and Byrne had what he wanted most as his car had won the Formula One Constructors' crown.
+With the hugely influential Schumacher leaving Benetton for Ferrari at the end of the season, the team began to fragment and Byrne announced that he would retire in 1996.